Aaron-Bopp/Obsidian-notes/D&D/D&D/Wildemount/Daily life in Wildemount/Holidays in Wildemount.md

 **Harvest’s Close.** Autumn begins on the 3rd of Fessuran and is typically celebrated with feasting in rural regions and with carnivals in the cities.

 **Barren Eve.** Winter’s longest night, the 2nd of Duscar, is a day of mourning for those lost in war.
-Come victory or ruin in the war between the Dwendalians and the Kryn, countless candles will be lit on the next Barren Eve.
+Come victory or ruin in the war between the Dwendalians and the [[Kryn Dynasty|Kryn]], countless candles will be lit on the next Barren Eve.